k-Dimensional Agreement in Multiagent Systems: Introduction

-{\bf Contributions.} The contribution of this work is fourfold.
-First, we formulate the $k$-dimensional agreement problem, we propose the use of linear control protocols for this purpose, and we discuss the fundamental limitations of these protocols in solving agreement problems.
-More precisely, we show that linear protocols can converge asymptotically to vector points that are oblique projections of the vector of initial estimates.
-Conversely, we also show that for any given oblique projection, there exists a linear protocol that emulates that linear operator, provided that the underlying communication graph is sufficiently connected.
-Second, for a pre-specified communication graph, we provide an algebraic characterization of all agreement protocols that are consistent with this graph.
+{\bf Contributions.} The contribution of this work is threefold.
+First, we formulate the $k$-dimensional agreement problem, and we discuss the fundamental limitations of linear protocols in solving this problem.
+We provide a first main result, which consists of a full characterization of the agreement space for linear protocols.
+Second, we provide an algebraic characterization of all agreement protocols that are consistent with a pre-specified communication graph.
 We show how such characterization can be used to design efficient numerical algorithms for agreement.
-Third, we provide graph-theoretic conditions to check whether a graph can sustain agreement dynamics. \blue{Our conditions demonstrate that widely-adopted graphs, such as the line and circulant topologies, can reach agreement on subspaces of dimension at most $k=1$, thus suggesting that higher connectivity is required for agreement reachability on high-dimensional subspaces.
-Moreover, our analysis shows that agreement is made possible graph-theoretically by the presence of Hamiltonian decompositions in the communication graph.} Fourth, we show that agreement algorithms can be adapted to account for cases where the local estimates are time-varying and, in this case, we prove convergence of these algorithms in the form of an input-to-state stability-type bound.
-Finally, we illustrate the applicability of the framework on regression and robotic coordination problems through simulations.

-{\bf Organization.} Section~\ref{sec:2} introduces necessary concepts, Section~\ref{sec:3} formalizes the problem, Section~\ref{sec:4} studies agreement protocols over complete graphs, Section~\ref{sec:5} illustrates our algebraic characterization of agreement protocols and illustrates numerical methods to compute agreement algorithms, Section~\ref{sec:6} provides graph-theoretic conditions for agreement.
-Section~\ref{sec:7} extends the approach to tracking problems and Section~\ref{sec:8} illustrates the techniques via numerical simulations.
-Conclusions and directions are discussed in Section~\ref{sec:9}.
+Finally, we illustrate the applicability of the framework on a regression problem through simulations.